 - Complete all of RichmondCC’s General Admissions’ requirements including submission of official copies of transcripts from all secondary and post-secondary institutions or a copy of GED transcript, if applicable.

 - Students interested in the Practical Nursing Program will need to fill out a separate admissions application.
 If needed, potential nursing students are welcome to request assistance from Student Services to complete this application.
 Applications will open June 1 every year and close Jan.
 31 every year.
 Applicants are notified of Admissions status by May 31.
 Students should complete a nursing application even if they have not yet met the requirements for the Nursing Admissions.
-Nursing applicatons can be completed here: Application
+Nursing applications can be completed here (Make sure you are logged into your RichmondCC Office 365 account): Application for Fall 2024

 A Nursing Applicant must have already completed or exempted out of the following prerequisites: MAT 043 and ENG 011